xiaoxianyu-office/mm/Skills/Dynamic-Metaskills.md

 [[_TOC_]]

 # DISCLAIMER
 This is not an intended mechanic.
-It's just a happy accident that, somehow, consistently works.
-Do not expect this to be cutting edge, as, again, this is more of a convenient bug.
+It's just a side-effect that consistently works because of how the `vskill` mechanic operates

 Since this is pretty much uncharted territory, if you have any information useful to further expand this page and, by proxy, the knowledge available to every other MythicMobs user, let me know: [Lxlp's Discord Profile](https://discord.com/users/353257382811533322)